Your trusted adviser for R&D Tax Credits, Creative Tax Relief, and R&D Grants

 To qualify for TTR, you need to meet the following criteria:

-3. At least 25% of your core production costs must be in the UK or the European Economic Area (EEA).
+4. At least 25% of your core production costs must be the European Economic Area (EEA), or 10% in the UK for accounting periods beginning on or after 1st April 2024.

 There are several conditions to these criteria, so it’s best to contact us and see what we can do to help.